 Sales and Marketing

-As part of its Vision 2020 strategy, Caterpillar sets forth multiple goals that it is striving to achieve by 2015.
+As part of its Vision 2020 strategy, Caterpillar sets forth multiple goals that it is striving to achieve over the course of the next few years.
 It seeks to accelerate aftermarket parts and services growth; excel at product development; simplify cost structure; achieve profits; expand its leadership in the mining, quarry, and aggregates markets; grow its Power Systems segment within the rail, power conversion, and alternative fuel markets; and become a leader in China, while growing its position in India, Russia, and other parts of Asia that are developing their infrastructure.

 Mergers and Acquisitions